 The finer things

-The other thing we should consider is readability.
+We should also consider readability.
 While it’s definitely an opinion, I think colored links take attention away from words and sentences, especially in link-busy articles full of references.
-On the other hand, underlined-only links will nudge you enough to identify clickable text but would otherwise only minimally alter said text.
+On the other hand, underlined-only links nudge you enough to identify clickable text but otherwise minimally alter their look.

 Now let’s consider devices other than just Desktops PCs, laptops and smartphones.
-People reading your blog or article on an ebook device like the Amazon Kindle, however rare that maybe, won’t see colored links at all!
-Most e-ink displays are black & white, and so underlined links are the only way to tell the reader “you can click me.”
+People reading your blog or article on an e-book device such as the Amazon Kindle, however rare that maybe, won’t see colored links at all!
+Most e-book and e-ink displays are black & white, and so underlined links are the only way to tell the reader “you can click me.”

 Even Wikipedia has stuck to using plain blue-only links since its existence.
-Here’s a screenshot from TESS’ Wikipedia page demonstrating the link discoverability problem I explained above.
+Below is a screenshot from the TESS telescope’s Wikipedia page demonstrating the link discoverability problem I explained above.

-Circling back to my point about people reading things on e-ink readers, Wikipedia definitely fits that bill.
-There are dedicated projects that allow you to download entire sections of Wikipedia for offline reading on your e-ink device.
+Circling back to my point about people reading things on e-devices, Wikipedia definitely fits that bill.
+There are dedicated projects that allow you to download entire sections of Wikipedia for offline reading on digital devices.
 Wikipedia itself offers a book service for downloading a bunch of pages as PDFs and ebooks to read or print.

-I failed to locate a link styling toggle in Wikipedia’s preferences menu so there seems to be no obvious way to solve the problem.
+And yet I failed to locate a toggle in Wikipedia’s preferences to make its links underlined.
 The only relevant thing Wikipedia offers is adding custom CSS, which solves the problem for me at an individual level but isn’t a solution that will ever reach and thus benefit most people.

 Imagine my dread when I realize that the biggest encyclopedia in the world, choke full of links to other Wikipedia pages and references, not only doesn’t underline links by default but offers no easy way to do so either.